Alderson, West Virginia: History

 Alderson is a community located along the Greenbrier River in Greenbrier County and Monroe County, incorporated in 1881.

+In 1763, the nearby Muddy Creek settlements were destroyed by Shawnee Indians under Chief Cornstalk.

 Alderson was originally settled in 1777 by "Elder" John Alderson, a frontier missionary for whom the town is named, who organized the first Baptist church in the Greenbrier Valley.

+Alderson became an important livestock shipping point on the Chesapeake and Ohio Railway.

-In 1763, the nearby Muddy Creek settlements were destroyed by Shawnee Indians under Chief Cornstalk.
-Alderson is the location of the Federal Reformatory for Women, opened in 1927, the first federal prison for women.
+Alderson is the location of the Federal Reformatory for Women, which opened in 1927 as the first federal prison for women.

 During the early 1900s, Alderson became a hub of higher education in the state.
 It was home to three separate institutions of higher education, including the Alderson Academy and Junior College, which eventually was integrated into Alderson-Broaddus College in 1932.

 The Alexander McVeigh Miller House in Greenbrier County is listed on the National Register of Historic Places, as is Sunset Hill in Monroe County.
 The Alderson Bridge and Alderson Historic District are located in both counties.